DoctorGoose/Chest-of-Many-Faces/README.md

 # NPCgenerator

-WIP Npc generator for use in TTRPGs or whatever else you would like

-at time of writing name lists contain over 800 names, and personality lists contain between 100 and 300 options

-Biases will be created to generate more humans, elves, dwarves and tieflings than the other races.
-Ideally looking to be able to set custom biases.

-working on the idea of having a simple gui
+WIP Npc generator for use in TTRPGs.
+Based on Wololo-95's Chest of Many Faces, integrated with MiniLLM running LLAMA-13B.
+You will need to install MiniLLM according to https://github.com/kuleshov/minillm to this directory.
+Download the model and place in lib/.

+Using an API call for any major LLM will be faster and produce superior results - this project exists as proof of concept for locally running LLM tools.

 # Details